Practice self-care! Be kind to yourself! Put yourself first!

 You may not want to shower or get dressed every day, but simply the act of putting effort into your appearance makes you feel better about yourself.
 After all, it’s hard to feel your best still wearing yesterday’s pyjamas.

-Be sure to visit your doctors regularly- from your family doctor, to the optometrist, to your dentist.
+Be sure to have check-ups regularly- from your family doctor, to the optometrist, to your dentist.
 Proactive appointments make it much easier to take good care of yourself and can often save yourself from severe health conditions down the road.

 Even if it's a gloomy day, dress appropriately for the weather and get out there.
 The fresh oxygen will do you good and it's an easy way to get some exercise in by going for a walk!